GuildWorks/titech-2023/docs/Bubble2/Bubble2-en.md

 ## Exercises

-An opportunity for the advisor to approach the owner, or the owner to approach the advisorLet's create a Noh performance
+Let's add functionality using the design and logic we've learned so far.

+For example, let's create a function that allows advisors to approach owners, or owners to approach advisors.

 - Example: You can send advice to the owner
-- Example: You can advertise
+- Example: You can post advertisements
-- Example: You can ask your advisor for advice, etc.
+- Example: You can consult with an advisor, etc.

 ---

-### Today's Review
+### Review so far

 ---

-### I made a design
+### The design has been elaborated

-- Created a screen that fits the display size
+- We created a screen that matches the display size.
-  - Using a technique called responsive web design, we used the following rules to control the appearance according to the display size.
+   - Using a method called responsive web design, we controlled the appearance according to the display size using the following rules.
-    - Placement rules within parent elements
+     - Placement rules within parent element
-    - element sizing rules
+     - Element sizing rules
-    - Display presence/absence rule
+     - Display/display rules
-- I tried using Style
+- I tried using Style.
-  - Edit and add styles, and apply styles individually
+   - Edit and add styles, or apply styles individually

 ---

-## I made logic
+## I created the logic

-- Feedback on screen operation was returned
+- Returned feedback for screen operations
 - Extracted and processed data
-- Switched screens by authority
+- Screens were switched by permissions

-Together we saw how you can embed logic in various places with Bubble
+Together we looked at how you can embed logic in various places with Bubble.

 ---

-## At the end
+## Looking back so far

-This concludes the Basic Lecture on Bubble.
+This concludes the basic lecture on Bubble.
-After this, it will be an application version of Bubble.
+After this, we will move on to the advanced version of Bubble.

-There are many features that I haven't touched on yet.
+There are many features that I didn't touch on,
-Bubble has plenty of manuals and references, so
+Bubble has extensive manuals and references, so
-If you adopt Bubble, please take advantage of it.
+If you choose Bubble, please use it.

-Here is the manual.
+Click here for the manual.
 https://manual.bubble.io/

-References appear when you hover over something on the screen that you don't understand.
+References appear when you hover over something you don't understand on the screen.
-For most features, links to references pop up.
+Links to references for most functions will appear.

 ---

-## Thank you for your hard work
+## Now, let's move on to the advanced version.